 A CT Scan that doesn’t show any visible indication(s) of tumor or blood clot, or any anomaly or disorder in the structure or conditions of bones, tissues or the organs of the body, is considered to be ‘normal’.

 House of Diagnostics offers affordable and quick CT Scans to ensure your preparedness against ailments and the general well-being of your health.
-You can book a Consultation and Test for yourself – or someone else who needs help – in just a few clicks here.
+You can book a Test for yourself – or someone else who needs help – in just a few clicks here.

 Diagnostics Tests And Path Lab facilities Available At House of Diagnostics (HOD).